abacusorg/AbacusSummit/Cosmologies/README.md

 For wa, we opt to hold w(z=0.333)=w0+0.25\*wa fixed, close to the mirage model.
 For Neff, the Planck chains suggested substantial degeneracies with omegac and ns, so we opt to move these two along with Neff to stay close to the CMB degeneracy direction.

+We added one extra simulation to be the paired opposite to the low-sigma8 secondary cosmology.

 TODOs: